Grilling vs Smoking: Is One Better than the Other?Blog

 What are the advantages of smoking?

-Unique flavor and aroma: Smoking brings a flavor and aroma that you just can’t find with grilling or any type of cooking method for that matter.
+Unique flavor and aroma: Smoking brings a flavor and aroma that you just can’t find with grilling or any other type of cooking method for that matter.

 The combination of slow cooking and wood smoke gives the unique characteristics only smoked foods have.